 If you, or anyone in your family, develop symptoms soon after exposure to pesticides, you should:

 Remember to provide details of the exposure, including the product name if possible.

 Sometimes, you might have a pest problem that is difficult to manage yourself.
 For these jobs, you should hire a professional licensed pest control operator.
 Look for a pest controller who holds a Pest Control Licence (formerly known as a Licence to use pesticides).
-In Victoria, this photo ID licence is issued by the Department of Health.
+In Victoria, this photo ID licence is issued by the Department of Health and Human Services.

 Where to get help

 This page has been produced in consultation with and approved by:

 Department of Health and Human Services - RHP&R - Health Protection - Environmental Health Unit